timsu92/AppWorks-Campus-Summer-Back-End/Week1 (by July 9)/part-3/README.md

 ### Build User's Picture Update API

-Refer to [User's Profile Update API](https://github.com/AppWorks-School-Materials/API-Doc/tree/master/Canchu#users-picture-update-api), build this API for front-end.
+Refer to [User's Picture Update API](https://github.com/AppWorks-School-Materials/API-Doc/tree/master/Canchu#users-picture-update-api), build this API for front-end.

 The front-end will send the image using the `multipart/form-data` format.
 The back-end needs to download the image and save it to the `static` folder, allowing the image to be accessed.